bcdev/zappend/CONTRIBUTING.md

 ## Code style

-The `zappend` code compliant to [PEP-8](https://pep8.org/) except for a line length of 88 characters as recommended by [black](https://black.readthedocs.io/).
+The `zappend` code compliant to [PEP-8](https://pep8.org/) except for a line length of 88 characters as used by `ruff format`.
-Since black is un-opinionated regarding the order of imports, we use the following three import blocks separated by an empty
+We structure imports using three blocks separated by an empty line and sort them using `isort` _before_ applying `ruff`:
-line:

 1. Python standard library imports, e.g., `os`, `typing`, etc
 2. 3rd-party imports, e.g., `xarray`, `zarr`, etc